 Software Automation Testing Challenges

-Well, I hate to break it to you but that is just good news.
-The bad news is, Automation Testing is not just a walk in the park where one can say “Okay, let’s automate and get this done quick!”.
+However, automation testing is not just a walk in the park where one can say “Okay, let’s automate and get this done quick!”.
 It doesn’t work that way.
-There are always challenges in software testing, especially in test automation.
 Here’s a list of challenges you need to anticipate before engaging in software test automation.

 Lack of Effective Team Communication and Orchestration

-Team collaboration is regarded as one of the most common challenges, yet critical aspect in a project-driven organization, let alone in Automation Testing.
-Everyone has to do their fair share of the workload in employing software Automation Testing.
+Team collaboration is regarded as one of the most common challenges, yet critical aspect in a project-driven organization, let alone in automation testing.
+Everyone has to do their fair share of the workload in employing software automation testing.
 Without teamwork, testing would most likely fail.
-That could cause a ripple effect on others involved in such testing activities.

 Another deal-breaker is the lack of effective communication.
-When I say effective communication, I mean clear and concise feedback information that can be used to make informed decisions.
+By communication, we mean clear and concise feedback information that can be used to make informed decisions.
+The team can come up with a well-thought and carefully planned test automation plan.
 Effective communication breaks the barrier of having a disoriented and disorganized testing team.
 It practically keeps everyone in the loop.

-Let me share with you a bit of a secret in project management and testing.
-For you to have firm support from the higher management team, try being transparent to them on what is happening, what are the roadblocks the team is facing, and how the team will approach and handle them.
+It is important to be transparent on what is happening, what are the roadblocks the team is facing, and how the team will approach and handle them.
 Keeping them informed will raise another question from them as to how they, as a management team can support you.

 Not Having the Right Tool for Automation Testing?